ChiefChingu/caterpillar-1/TESTFILE.md

 ## Issues
 ### No javascript, only CSS
 As explained in the README I wanted to use CSS and HTML only for this project.
 This lead to some challenges with the mobile hamburger menu.
 I found a pure css mobile menu on CodePen.
 However, this caused all content to be pushed down when that mobile menu was toggled.
 This is of course not acceptable, so I discarded this solution.
-I found a better way in the form of a [pure CSS popup window] (https://codepen.io/imprakash/pen/GgNMXO).
+I found a better way in the form of a [pure CSS popup window](https://codepen.io/imprakash/pen/GgNMXO).
 I modified this to be a full width nav bar on mobile.
 Also, I used this as a contact and subscription box.

 This lead to another issue: on mobile the on-screen keyboard overlaps the input field for the message of the contact form.
 I tried adding a scroll functionality, but did not manage to get the bar scrolling.
 In the end I split the contact form in steps, which makes it possible to have lower height boxes that do not overlap with on-screen keyboards.